-We are currently accepting applications for Clinical Research Coordinators.
 We encourage you to learn more about the training and accomplishments of current and past lab CRCs!

 We have post-baccalaureate clinical research coordinator (CRC) positions available each year to support the running of our studies and the day-to-day functions of the lab.
 These positions are most suited for individuals interested in gaining relevant research and clinical training experiences before pursuing advanced degrees in clinical psychology and related fields.
 They are designed to provide a unique training environment that integrates some of the opportunities and experiences more typical for junior graduate students with those of a standard research assistant position, thereby optimally positioning our CRCs for the next stage of their career.
 These positions also provide an open environment in which CRCs can explore and refine their interests, both in content area (e.g., trauma versus depression in youth) and career path (e.g., a PhD in clinical psychology versus neuroscience).
 Although a primary interest in suicide or depression has positive value, such interests are not required of CRCs.
 Rather, we look for applicants who demonstrate character and potential to excel in our lab and beyond, regardless of their specific interests.
 In fact, we have supported CRCs who have gone on to graduate careers focused, for example, on eating disorders and childhood trauma.